Sou5678/agriculture/README.md

 # Plant Disease Early Detection App

-A React Native mobile application for early detection of plant diseases using AI-powered image analysis.
+A Flutter mobile application for early detection of plant diseases using AI-powered image analysis.

 ## Features